amsclark/va_courts_chatbot/DEVOPS_PIPELINE.md

 - `displayName` is changed from `_DEV_JAMES` to `_PROD_JAMES`
 - This ensures production has the correct agent name

+**Secondary Key Preservation**:
+- Each environment has its own unique `secondaryKey` for security
+- During deployment, PROD's existing `secondaryKey` is preserved
+- DEV's `secondaryKey` is replaced with PROD's current key
+- This prevents overwriting PROD's environment-specific security keys

 ### 4. `test_prod.yml` - PROD Verification
 **Triggers**:
 - After successful PROD deployment